shwnchpl/shwnchpl.github.io/_posts/2017-01-02-fancy-hanoi.md

 ### <a name="hanoi_moves"></a>How many moves does it take to solve the puzzle?

-Since we know the least-moves solution to a puzzle conforming to the rules above can be arrived at through the recursive algorithm above, it shouldn't be too difficult to derive a formula for the number of moves necessary to reach a solution in round with $n$ disks.
+Since we know the least-moves solution to a puzzle conforming to the stated rules can be arrived at through the recursive algorithm above, it shouldn't be too difficult to derive a formula for the number of moves necessary to reach a solution in round with $n$ disks.
 We’ll call this least possible number of moves $H_n$.

 We know that $H_1 = 1$ because it only takes one move to move a single disk from some source $S$ to some destination $D$.
 We also know that for all other $n$ numbers of pegs, in order to move a stack with bottom peg $d_n$ first we have to move the stack on top of it with bottom peg $d_{n-1}$ to the auxiliary peg $A$, then we have to move the bottom peg $d_n$ to the destination peg $D$, and finally we have to move the stack of smaller pegs from $A$ to $D$.
 This means we first have to make $H_{n-1}$ moves, then 1 move, then $H_{n-1}$ moves again.
 This gives us